Past CPD Event

 Aims and learning outcomes

-Participants will have the opportunity to
+Participants had the opportunity to

 - develop organisationally informed supervisory skills, including the use of story and metaphor as outlined in Sue and Kate’s concept of helping organisations to “Struggle Well”